francisdiaz22/esoa-to-wallet-budgetbakers/README.md

 Transport (validated at the ingestion boundary): CSV (RFC-style, BOM tolerated), PDF (native text vs scanned), and image files (JPEG/PNG/WebP/TIFF/BMP).
 Every extractor produces a neutral `DocumentPage`/`TextLine` representation.

-Parser-backed layouts at exit are `pnb-ph-e-soa-v1` (PNB Peso Statement of Account OCR layout), `bdo-visa-gold-ph-image-v1` (the three-page synthetic BDO Visa Gold PHP image fixture), and `unionbank-ph-csv-v1` (the explicitly synthetic UnionBank CSV fixture with the exact `DATE,DESCRIPTION,CURRENCY,AMOUNT` header).
+Parser-backed layouts at exit are `pnb-ph-e-soa-v1` (Peso Statement of Account OCR layout), `bdo-visa-gold-ph-image-v1` (the three-page synthetic PHP image fixture), and `unionbank-ph-csv-v1` (the explicitly synthetic CSV fixture with the exact `DATE,DESCRIPTION,CURRENCY,AMOUNT` header).
+These concrete fixtures document current parser coverage without implying generic support for every statement layout.
 Other CSV, PDF, or generic image layouts reach the generic extractor but return `422 unsupported_layout` until a corresponding parser is backed by fixtures.
-Do not treat this as generic CSV/PDF support.

 For recognized BDO images, the statement year and an opaque statement ID are derived from the OCR-visible statement date.
 If that context is absent or